1DanielG/UN-General-Assembly-Voting/README.md

 Data Import
 -----------

 `Votes` dataset contains the history of each country's vote.
-The `resolutions` dataset shows relationships betwen each vote and 6 UN resolutions.
+The `resolutions` dataset shows relationships between each vote and 6 UN resolutions.

 ``` r
 votes <- read_csv("votes.csv")